anasfsd/Volunteer_Teaching_Recordings/README.md

 📢**Announcement:** [View on Facebook](https://www.facebook.com/share/p/1AEKihwC8P/)

-We are conducting FAANG Interview Preparation Workshops, where participants can not only watch the Lectures but also actively participate, solve coding questions, and receive help from our mentors!
+We are conducting a 7 day FAANG Interview Preparation Workshop, where participants can not only watch lectures but also actively participate, solve coding questions, and receive help from our mentors!

 ### 📅 Workshop Recordings:
 - **Day 1:** [Watch on Facebook](https://www.facebook.com/watch/?v=630867489654045)